monet/monet.js/index.md

 ## Validation
-Validation is a rather specific monad that can hold either a success value or a failure value (i.e. an error message or some other failure object).
-Is is catamorphically identical to Either.
+Validation is not quite a monad as it [doesn't quite follow the monad rules](http://stackoverflow.com/questions/12211776/why-isnt-validation-a-monad-scalaz7), even though it has the monad methods.
+It that can hold either a success value or a failure value (i.e. an error message or some other failure object) and has methods for accumulating errors.

 #### Creating a Validation